 A great way to make money in travel blogging is to sell some kind of service, whether that’s writing, photography, video, something tangible.

 Now more often than not I am hired on Instagram specific trips where blog content is not even on the table, they are only looking for promotion to my 75,000 followers and for rights to some of my images.
 The digital world is changing fast and it’s a good idea to stay ahead of the trends if you can.

-I’ve talked about Travel Blog Success in basically all of my blogging related posts because it’s the only travel blogging group I am active in.
+I’ve talked about Super Star Blogging in basically all of my blogging related posts because it’s the only travel blogging group I am active in.
 You can learn step by step in their main course how to start a travel blog and build it into something you can live off full time like me.

 But perhaps one of the most exciting hush hush projects I’ve been working on for TBS is a course on storytelling in travel blogging which will come out in the next month or so, so keep your eyes peeled.

-If you want to make money with your travel blog and get paid to travel like me, be sure to join Travel Blog Success.
+If you want to make money with your travel blog and get paid to travel like me, be sure to join Super Star Blogging.